 Welcome to all Members and Visitors

 Chaddesley Corbett WI is a thriving group of around 70 members who are friendly and enthusiastic.
 We meet together each month to enjoy demonstrations and talks on a variety of subjects given by experienced speakers.
-Other activities include our craft group for the creative, a book club for those who enjoy reading, skittles and rambling for the energetic and the lunch club for all who enjoy eating and talking!
+Other activities include our craft group for the creative, a book club for those who enjoy reading, darts for the energetic and the lunch club for all who enjoy eating and talking!

 For the more adventurous, Worcestershire Federation provide groups to cater for art, public affairs, sport, science, drama, home economics, regular outings to places of interest and holidays in the UK and abroad.
 There is sure to be something to interest you.

 Do pay us a visit and find out more.
 A warm welcome awaits you at Chaddesley Corbett WI.